 Hiring managers ask about your biggest weakness (or top 3 weaknesses) for a few reasons.

-First, they want to see how you view yourself.
-Whether you’re self-aware and able to identify a weak spot and be honest about it.
+…whether you’re self-aware and able to identify a weak spot and be honest about it.
 And whether you’re upfront/comfortable talking about a weakness in general.

-Hiring managers know this isn’t an easy question to answer either, so they want to see how you perform under pressure also.
-Fortunately you’re going to go into the interview room with a gameplan for this specific question, so you’ll feel a lot less pressure than most candidates!
+Fortunately, if you’re going to go into the interview room with a game-plan for this specific question, so you’ll feel a lot less pressure than most candidates!

 This is probably what you’ve been told to do when asked about weaknesses in the interview.
 It’s okay, but not great…

 The strategy: Turn a strength into a weakness.